stayForward09/Subgraph_Graphql/README.md

 ## Build

-You can check the build of everything at once using
+From the top level directory

 - `yarn prepare:rubyNewSchain`
 - `yarn codegen`
 - `yarn build`

-either from the top level directory, or in every subgraph directory

 ## Deployment

-For each of the following you
+Then, for each of the following

 - `cd subgraphs/dexcandles`
 - `cd subgraphs/exchange`